CMunoz-28/Marketing-Analytics-CSUEastBay/README.md

 * **Visualization & Storytelling** – Communicating insights effectively using dashboards and reports.

 ##### _Disclaimer_
-_This repository contains academic assignments and projects completed as part of my coursework.
-The analyses and insights presented are for educational purposes and may not reflect real-world business implementations._
+_This repository contains academic assignments and projects completed as part of my college coursework.
+The analyses and insights presented are for educational purposes and do not reflect real-world business implementations._